ryantd42/NY-Legislative-Git/2023/A6692A-2023/bill.md

   ___________

- Introduced  by M. of A. GOODELL -- read once and referred to the Commit- tee on Ways and Means
+ Introduced  by M. of A. GOODELL -- read once and referred to the Commit- tee on Ways and Means -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the tax law, in relation to extending the authorization for Chautauqua county to impose an  additional  one  percent  rate  of sales and compensating use taxes

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Clause 38 of subparagraph (i) of the opening  paragraph  of section  1210  of  the  tax  law,  as  amended by section 1 of item F of subpart C of part XXX of chapter 58 of the laws of 2020, is  amended  to read as follows:
-  (38) the  county  of  Chautauqua  is  hereby  further  authorized  and empowered  to  adopt  and  amend  local  laws, ordinances or resolutions imposing such taxes at a rate that is: (i) one and  one-quarter  percent additional  to the three percent rate authorized above in this paragraph for such county for the period beginning March first, two thousand  five and ending August thirty-first, two thousand six; (ii) one percent addi- tional  to the three percent rate authorized above in this paragraph for such county for the period beginning September first, two  thousand  six and  ending November thirtieth, two thousand seven; (iii) three-quarters of one percent additional to the three percent rate authorized above  in this  paragraph for such county for the period beginning December first, two thousand seven and ending November thirtieth, two thousand ten; (iv) one-half of one percent additional to the three percent rate  authorized above  in this paragraph for such county for the period beginning Decem- ber first, two thousand ten and ending November thirtieth, two  thousand fifteen;  and  (v)  one  percent  additional  to  the three percent rate authorized above in this clause for such county for the period beginning December first, two thousand fifteen and ending November thirtieth,  two thousand [twenty-three] TWENTY-SIX;
+  (38)  the  county  of  Chautauqua  is  hereby  further  authorized and empowered to adopt and  amend  local  laws,  ordinances  or  resolutions imposing  such  taxes at a rate that is: (i) one and one-quarter percent additional to the three percent rate authorized above in this  paragraph for  such county for the period beginning March first, two thousand five and ending August thirty-first, two thousand six; (ii) one percent addi- tional to the three percent rate authorized above in this paragraph  for such  county  for the period beginning September first, two thousand six and ending November thirtieth, two thousand seven; (iii)  three-quarters of  one percent additional to the three percent rate authorized above in this paragraph for such county for the period beginning December  first, two thousand seven and ending November thirtieth, two thousand ten; (iv) one-half  of one percent additional to the three percent rate authorized above in this paragraph for such county for the period beginning  Decem- ber  first, two thousand ten and ending November thirtieth, two thousand fifteen; and (v) one  percent  additional  to  the  three  percent  rate authorized above in this clause for such county for the period beginning December  first, two thousand fifteen and ending November thirtieth, two thousand [twenty-three] TWENTY-FIVE;

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10663-02-3
+  LBD10663-03-3
- A. 6692  2
+ A. 6692--A  2

   § 2.
 Section 1262-o of the tax law, as amended by section 2 of item  F of  subpart  C of part XXX of chapter 58 of the laws of 2020, is amended to read as follows:
   §  1262-o.
 Disposition of net collections from the additional rate of sales and compensating use taxes in the county of Chautauqua.
 Notwith-